spacetelescope/slitlessutils/docs/configure.rst

 .. _configure:

-Configuring ``Slitlessutils``
+Configuring ``slitlessutils``
 =============================

 Many of the functions and classes within ``slitlessutils`` expose their individual default settings, however in some cases it is important to define *global* variables that govern calibration files or large-scale aspects of the package.
 Consequently, ``slitlessutils`` establishes these settings in a singleton class :class:``~slitlessutils.Config`` that generally acts like a standard Python dictionary.

 ``Slitlessutils`` Calibration Files
 -----------------------------------
-The reference files used to perform the spectral extraction and modeling with ``slitlessutils`` must be installed in a dot-directory in the user's home:
-:file:`{$HOME}/.slitlessutils`.
-When the :class:`~slitlessutils.Config` object is instantiated, it will check if this directory exists and valid reference files are populated.
+The reference files used to perform the spectral extraction and modeling with ``slitlessutils`` must be installed in a dot-directory in the user's home: :file:`{$HOME}/.slitlessutils`.
+When the :class:`~slitlessutils.config.Config()` object is instantiated, it will check if this directory exists and valid reference files are populated.
 If no such directory is found, then it is created; if no such reference files are found, then the most recent files will be automatically retrieved from a public box directory.
 However, users can programmatically retrieve and use older versions of files:

 .. code-block:: python